Triumphal Entry to Pentecost - the Easter message.

 New moon

-The month of Nisan on the Jewish calendar is a special month (We will try and use the Jewish calendar as a way of creating a timeline.)
+On the Jewish calendar the month of Nisan is the start of the religious calendar.
+(We will try and use the Jewish calendar as a way of creating a timeline.)
 The month of Nisan starts with the sighting of the new moon and a special feast called Rosh Chodesh or Rosh Hodesh (Hebrew: “Head of the Month”).
 Then in fourteen days’ time on the 14th Nisan the day The Passover is celebrated, is also the full moon.
 The name Passover comes from the miracle in which God “passed over” the houses of the Israelites during the tenth plague while they lived in Egypt.
-The Jewish Passover may well be the most central feast on the Jewish calendar.
 Read more »

 Blind man eyes healed

-Luke 18:35-43 There is a number of times in the Gospels Jesus opened blind eyes.
-This one second to last as He was approaching new Jericho on His way to Jerusalem and His death by Crucifixion, this happened on the day of 7th of Nisan.
+Luke 18:35-43 This event happened on the 7th of Nisan after sunrise and before sunset, that started the 8th of Nisan.
+There are a number of times in the Gospels Jesus opened blind eyes.
+This one second to last as He was approaching new Jericho on His way to Jerusalem and His death by Crucifixion.
 The blind man reconsigned Jesus as Lord.
 Then Jesus stopped and touched his eyes and they where healed.
 Then he followed Jesus.
-Those who could not work had to beg for food or money.
-A sign of the Messiah was He would heal the blind, make the deaf and mute hear and speak, heal the sick and raise the dead.
+Those who could not work had to beg for food or money, like now in many countries where the state does not look after the sick.
 Read more »

 Zacchaeus, the tax collector, waited for Jesus up a tree